 - a claimant who claims that the conclusion of the M&A transaction is based on significant misconception, fraud or coercion, or is obviously unfair as a result of the counterparty taking advantage of the claimant's predicament or lack of judgement, may seek:

 - a claimant who brings up a breach of contract claim may seek:

 - specific performance of its contractual obligations, including continuing to perform its obligations and taking remedial measures;

 - compensation of losses, if any; or

-- a claimant who brings up a pre-contractual liability claim may seek compensation of losses arising out of the defendant's bad-faith actions.36
+- a claimant who brings up a pre-contractual liability claim may seek compensation of losses arising out of the defendant's bad faith actions.38

-Further, the defendant can make use of defence for refusing to perform a contractual obligation as provided under the PRC Contract Law, such as to request a simultaneous performance of the contract or subsequent performance after the counterparty fulfilled its obligations.
+Further, the defendant can make use of the defence for refusing to perform a contractual obligation as provided under the PRC Civil Code, such as to request a simultaneous performance of the contract or subsequent performance after the counterparty has fulfilled its obligations.